fstab/grok_exporter/README.md

 Status
 ------

 `grok_exporter` is currently just a proof of concept.
-We are able to compile all of Grok's default patterns, but as of now we implemented only `Counter` as an example of a Prometheus metric.
+We are able to compile all of Grok's default patterns, but as of now we implemented only `counter` as an example of a Prometheus metric.

 How to run the example
 ----------------------